About the Greening Partnership Award

 Rudy Zubler is a dairy farmer in East Kent and respects nature.
 He recently purchased 50 acres, of which, 15 acres was marginal, low and originally a wetland.
 Rudy decided to restore it to its original state.
 Two ponds were created in the lowest areas.
 Within the ponds are turtle hibernation structures.
 The surrounding berms were planted with a selection of wildlife shrubs and trees.
 Near the water’s edge tallgrass prairie species were seed in.

-Before (left) and after (right) photos of the Zubler Wetland Project.
+Before (top) and after (bottom) photos of the Zubler Wetland Project.